 In abstraction logic, you don't switch systems to work with a different logic.
 Abstraction logic can adapt to many different logical paradigms and fits many mathematical situations.
 You declare or define abstractions, state axioms as needed, and reason within the resulting theory.
 There is no distinction between logical and mathematical constants, everything is just an abstraction.

+Latest work and blog posts.
 Check back soon, or subscribe via RSS.